fyndoc/vms/docs/manage-account.md

 * Information about your organisation
 * Members added to your organisation to perform tasks
 * Teams created by clubbing members as per their roles
-* External vendors that provide content enrichment services
+* External vendors that generally provide content enrichment services
 * Provision to integrate with external data source via API token

 To access the account section, click the organisation dropdown in the top-right and click **Manage Account**.